wncc/TSS-2021/Python & its Applications/Week-1/README.md

 Head over to this [Notebook](https://github.com/wncc/learners-space/blob/master/Python/Week%205/File_Handling/Week5-1.ipynb) to learn about Python functions for fucntions for file handling.

 To read more about File Handling refer [this](https://www.geeksforgeeks.org/file-handling-python/)

-## Assignment

-You should now be able to complete the snippet of code designed to read a particular piece of text and answer user's queries about certain words by printing the context in which these words appeared in the text.
-You can find it as a Jupyter Notebook [here](https://github.com/thevaliantthird/Python-TSS/blob/main/Week1/AssignmentForSnippetCompletion.ipynb).

-**Optional Assignment** : Think Completing the Snippet was a piece of cake for you?
-Learn about the Goodstein Function from [here](https://en.wikipedia.org/wiki/Goodstein%27s_theorem#Goodstein_sequences), then try to implement a function which calculates the the kth term of G(m).

-We will upload the solutions to both Assignments after this week!